 Materion has automated its nonstrategic purchasing using Fairmarkit in order to optimize tail spend management.
 With an average savings of $48k per buyer since implementing Fairmarkit, Materion’s buyers are transforming their buying processes and reinventing their procurement culture.

 Founded in 1931, Materion is a global company specializing in high-performance advanced materials.
 Their products include precious and non-precious metals, inorganic chemicals, specialty coatings, beryllium, ceramics, engineered clad, and plated metal systems.
 Materion sells these materials to many industries including telecommunications, consumer electronics, automotive, medical, aerospace, and defense.
-Materion’s materials can be found in products you come in contact with regularly such as smartphones, commercial airliners, cars, and energy-efficient LED lights.
+Materion’s advanced materials are built into mobile devices, planes, automobiles, and the medical equipment that supports good health.
+They enable high technology solutions that drive energy production, telecommunications advancement and aerospace exploration.

 When a new CEO arrived at Materion in 2017, one of his major initiatives was to drive internal process improvements.
 Consequently, the procurement team had a large task at hand.
 The team began to analyze Materion’s spend and quickly realized that tail spend was significant—$10 million in spend comprised of nearly 2,500 suppliers.
 Slowly, they began to chip away at the spend by consolidating vendors and leveraging eCommerce catalogs, successfully optimizing 6% of their tail spend.
 Although this was an improvement, Materion was still faced with thousands of suppliers who supplied multiple line items each.
 With a small procurement team, how could they successfully manage and prioritize all of this spend?

 “How do you, as a small team, start to address 2,000 suppliers?
 That was really our question—how do you figure out what it is, line by line, with an average of $5,000 per supplier, some were $10,000, some were $50—how do we consolidate that down?
 How do we manage it without spending more and more time on it?
 Where does the value end and the cost begin?
-We didn’t have a lot of good answers.” — David Yost, Buyer Supervisor at Materion
+We didn’t have a lot of good answers," said David Yost, Buyer Supervisor at Materion.

 Gaston Alvarado, Global Category Manager, and David Yost, Buyer Supervisor at Materion, recognized that their biggest challenge was buyers’ time.
 They needed a solution that could help automate the manual processes for their buyers while helping them address the tail spend in parallel.